-The result of that work is the MSIS 2.0 project guided by seven goals:
+The MSIS 2.0 project guided by seven goals:

-- Adapt to changing school environments and future requirements by providing longitudinal data insights.
+- 7. Adapt to changing school environments and future requirements by providing longitudinal data insights

 In 2022, World Wide Technology, Inc.(WWT), was selected as the MSIS 2.0 vendor.
-WWT is working closely with districts’ own vendors (Central Access, PowerSchool, etc.), with district staff (technology directors, MSIS coordinators, etc.), and other partners to help MDE’s Office of Technology and Strategic Services (OTSS) design and build a system that will not only meet today’s data collection and reporting requirements but also be able to face the unknown challenges of the years to come.
+WWT is working closely with districts’ own vendors (Central Access, PowerSchool, etc.), with district staff (technology directors, MSIS coordinators, etc.), and other partners to help MDE’s Office of Technology and Strategic Services (OTSS) design and build a system that will not only meet today’s data collection and reporting requirements but also be able to embrace yet-unknown opportunities of the future.